General rules Download as PDF ... go to Technical rulesBasics for the race

 Event organizers provide all actual scrutineering tools for the event at the start of official practice.
 These tools must include a scale measuring to at least 1/10th of a gram, specific callipers or gauges for measurement of the front and rear spur and specific callipers or gauges to measure the minimum front wheel diameter and width.
 Specific gauges to measure ride height before, during and after the race is also be provided at this time.
 The tool to measure RPM should also be available.
 These tools will be the only ones used by the scrutineer(s) during the event.

-All cars will have their motors checked permitting 7230 rpm measured on the rear wheels with no load.
-Teams may also bring spare motors to be tested and if approved, rpm is below 26500, Technical inspection will mark the motors and keep them in parc fermé.
+All cars will have their motors checked for max rpm measured on the rear wheels with no load.
+Teams may also bring spare motors to be tested and if approved, below max rpm, Technical inspection will mark the motors and keep them in parc fermé.
 Measurement can be fulfilled with pinion mounted.
+Maximum rpm is stated in the invitation and the rule page on nm.embrey.se.

 During the race a team can mount a pre-tested motor directly without having to go through a new measurement.
 However, they must show the new motor with its proper marking.